TQP1234/image_classification/README.md

 ## Model Architecture

 It will be a custom Convolutional Neural Network built for experimentational.
-Model architeture is written at model.py where it can be edited and imported to train.py, test.py, and predict.py.
+Model architeture is written at model.py.

 ## Training